GMOD/jbrowse-components/website/docs/superquickstart_web.md

 toplevel: true
 ---

 This is a quick overview to get started running JBrowse 2 from scratch using the command line.
-It is helpful if you have some familiarity with the command line in general to follow these steps.
+It is helpful if you have some familiarity with the command line and with some bioinformatics tools like samtools in general to follow these steps.
 This guide also assumes you have:

 - a webserver that reads files from /var/www/html/ e.g. Apache or nginx (not strictly necessary for jbrowse to run, see footnote)
 - node 10+ installed
 - genometools installed e.g. `sudo apt install genometools` or `brew install brewsci/bio/genometools`, used for sorting GFF3 for creating tabix GFF
 - samtools installed e.g. `sudo apt install samtools` or `brew install samtools`, used for creating FASTA index and BAM/CRAM processing
 - tabix installed e.g. `sudo apt install tabix` or `brew install htslib`, used for created tabix indexes for BED/VCF/GFF files

 ## Super-quick overview for CLI